 Add aromatics and vegetables, if you wish, to give the burgers flavor and additional moisture.
 Wash and finely chop them, then saute them in a bit of olive oil until they are soft.

 Possible additions include sweet or hot peppers, corn, onions or shallots.

 Mix a little olive oil into the turkey to keep your patties moist if you're not using chopped vegetables.

-Read labels on ground turkey packages carefully if you want a low-fat choice.
-While ground turkey made with turkey breasts is very low-fat, ground turkey with both white and dark meat and some skin contains about 10 percent fat and ground turkey with all dark meat and the turkey skin has about 15 percent fat, about the same as ground sirloin.
+- Read labels on ground turkey packages carefully if you want a low-fat choice.
+While ground turkey made with turkey breasts has only 1.5 grams of fat in a 4-ounce serving, ground turkey with both white and dark meat and some skin contains 17 grams of fat, according to USDA FoodData Central.

 - Use a leftover can for the fat instead of pouring it directly into the sink, which can cause clogs or damage septic systems.